-Rendered products are found almost exclusively in dry food (which we do not recommend for cats; see Why Cats Need Canned Food for more information.)
+Rendered products are found almost exclusively in dry food (which we do not recommend for cats; see Why Cats Need Canned Food and 10 Reasons Why Dry Food is Bad for Cats and Dogs for more information.)

 “Complete and Balanced”

-A food may be labeled as “complete and balanced” if it meets the standards set by a group called AAFCO, the American Association of Feed Control Officials.
-These standards were formulated in the early 1990s by panels of canine and feline nutrition experts.
-Standards set by AAFCO have been adopted by most states, which are then responsible for enforcement.
-However, in many cases, state enforcement is negligible.
+A food may be labeled as “complete and balanced” if it meets the standards set by a group called AAFCO, the Association of American Feed Control Officials.
+Standards set by AAFCO have been adopted by most states; the states are responsible for enforcement.

 A food may be certified by AAFCO in two ways: (1) meeting published standards for content, or (2) feeding trials.

 Moreover, any manufacturer can synthesize a food containing sufficient amounts of each ingredient according to the standards, yet an animal will ultimately starve to death on it.
 How could this happen?
 Because the standards do not address the issues of “bioavailability” of nutrients to the animal.
-Certain forms of vitamins and minerals, for example, are poorly absorbed from the digestive tract.
+Certain forms of vitamins, minerals, and amino acids are poorly absorbed from the digestive tract.
 A noted veterinary nutrition textbook claims that a food can be created from old leather boots, wood shavings, and crankcase oil that will meet the technical requirements for protein, carbohydrates, and fats, yet would be completely indigestible.
 Unfortunately, given the ingredients used by some manufacturers, “Old Boot” may be closer to the truth than anyone wants to admit!